-If you don’t know if you have a sitemap, then first visit the most common possible URL, example.com/sitemap.xml.
-If you go to your URL and type /sitemap.xml and see an XML file, you’re in luck.
-Use that valid sitemap URL to submit your sitemap to Google.
-Otherwise, you need to keep searching for your sitemap file’s location or generate a new sitemap for your site.
+If you don’t know if you have a sitemap, visit the most common possible URL, such as example.com/sitemap.xml.
+You’re in luck if you visit your domain, type/sitemap.xml, and see an XML file.
+Use that valid sitemap URL to submit your sitemap to Google Search Console.
+Otherwise, you must keep searching for your sitemap file’s location or generate a new sitemap for your site.

-As of August 2020 and WordPress 5.5, WordPress creates a sitemap for you automatically which is found at /wp-sitemap.xml.
+As of August 2020 and WordPress 5.5, WordPress automatically creates a sitemap for you, which is found at /wp-sitemap.xml.
 Many SEO and Sitemap plugins for WordPress, such as Yoast, now also disable the default WordPress core sitemap file to help avoid confusion and errors.

 What does a sitemap XML file look like?